PrachitiB/PrachitiB/README.md

 ### GTM Audit
-**Private source code · Built with Lovable, Supabase, GitHub & AI** An AI-powered assessment and advisory platform designed to help organizations evaluate their data, AI, and technology maturity.
+**Private source code · Built with Lovable, Supabase, GitHub & AI** A structured assessment and advisory platform designed to help organizations evaluate their sales motion through a guided, no-signup experience.
 * **The Experience:** Users answer a series of structured questions and receive their three primary friction points **without requiring account creation or signups**.
 The conversion point is simple: if you want help going further, here is a calendar link.
-* **Architecture highlights:** Lovable · Supabase · PostgreSQL · AI-assisted development
+* **Architecture highlights:** Lovable · Supabase · PostgreSQL · Structured workflows · AI-assisted development

 ### Scout - Personal Opportunity Intelligence
 **In development · Python · Supabase · Cursor**
 A local job-discovery system designed to reduce noise in the job search process.
 Scout collects listings, normalizes data, and applies strict deterministic filtering *before* any LLM is ever involved.This ensures predictable behavior, lower cost, explainability, and clean datasets.
-* **Pipeline Architecture:** Job Sources ➔ Extract & Normalize ➔ Deterministic Filter ➔ Supabase ➔ LLM Scorer & Resume Agent.
+* **Pipeline Architecture:** Job Sources ➔ Extract & Normalize ➔ Deduplicate ➔ Deterministic Filter & Scoring ➔ Supabase/State ➔ LLM-based reasoning and Resume Agent (in development).
+* **Design principle:** Deterministic filtering and scoring happen before LLM-based reasoning to improve predictability, cost, explainability, and data quality.

 ### Private Product Experiments
 **One-day rapid prototyping using Lovable & Supabase** A compressed build window exploring how quickly deep domain expertise could be translated into working software without traditional overhead.
-While the source applications are no longer publicly hosted, they reflect core rapid-product philosophies: *immediate value, zero upfront friction, and user-controlled next steps.*
+While the source applications are no longer publicly hosted, they reflect core rapid-product philosophies: *immediate value, zero upfront friction, and user-controlled next steps.
-*(Read the full build story on my [🔗 LinkedIn Post](https://lnkd.in/p/gizK2tDj))*
+**(Read the full build story on my [🔗 LinkedIn Post](https://lnkd.in/p/gizK2tDj))*
 * **StressMeter:** A lightweight workflow exploring how users can identify and reflect on potential stress patterns without requiring signups.
 * **Northstar:** Four-year planning experience to help students and parents systematically navigate high-school pathways intentionally.
 * **Celestia Wellness:** Personalized wellness experience adapting yoga and meditation routines to user's availability.